25 Landmarks in Houston, Texas, You Have to Visit

 Today, the park is still an essential part of the city's culture.
 It has multiple open spaces for picnics, jogging, and outdoor activities.
 Market Square Park also hosts tours so visitors can learn about the city and the park's history.

-☂️ Visit Market Square Park with an experience
+☂️ Explore Market Square Park with a tour

 Downtown Houston